Lateral consonant: Examples

 Many aboriginal Australian languages have a series of three or four lateral approximants, as do various dialects of Irish.
 Rarer lateral consonants include the retroflex laterals that can be found in many languages of India and in some Swedish dialects, and the voiceless alveolar lateral fricative /ɬ/, found in many Native North American languages, Welsh and Zulu.
 In Adyghe and some Athabaskan languages like Hän, both voiceless and voiced alveolar lateral fricatives occur, but there is no approximant.
 Many of these languages also have lateral affricates.
 Some languages have palatal or velar voiceless lateral fricatives or affricates, such as Dahalo and Zulu, but the IPA has no symbols for such sounds.
 However, appropriate symbols are easy to make by adding a lateral-fricative belt to the symbol for the corresponding lateral approximant (see below).
 Also, a devoicing diacritic may be added to the approximant.

 Nearly all languages with such lateral obstruents also have the approximant.
 However, there are a number of exceptions, many of them located in the Pacific Northwest area of the United States.
 For example, Tlingit has /tɬ, tɬʰ, tɬʼ, ɬ, ɬʼ/ but no /l/.
-Other examples from the same area include Nuu-chah-nulth and Kutenai, and elsewhere, Chukchi and Kabardian.
+Other examples from the same area include Nuu-chah-nulth and Kutenai, and elsewhere, Mongolian, Chukchi, and Kabardian.

 Standard Tibetan has a voiceless lateral approximant, usually romanized as lh, as in the name Lhasa.

 A uvular lateral approximant has been reported to occur in some speakers of American English.

 Pashto has a retroflex lateral flap that becomes voiced retroflex approximant when it is at the end of a syllable and a word.

 There are a large number of lateral click consonants; 17 occur in !Xóõ.

 Lateral trills are also possible, but they do not occur in any known language.
 They may be pronounced by initiating [ɬ] or [ɮ] with an especially forceful airflow.
 There is no symbol for them in the IPA.
 They are sometimes used to imitate bird calls, and they are a component of Donald Duck talk.